Trajan: After Rome

-Carry out my duty before I go on:

-Justice requires it and pity holds me back.'

-Dante, The Divine Comedy, Purgatorio X, ll.
-32 f. and 73 f.

-Statue of Trajan depicting him in heroic nudity, Samos, Greece.

 In the Renaissance, Machiavelli, speaking on the advantages of adoptive succession over heredity, mentioned the five successive good emperors "from Nerva to Marcus"a trope out of which the 18th-century historian Edward Gibbon popularized the notion of the Five Good Emperors, of whom Trajan was the second.

 In the 18th century, King Charles III of Spain commissioned Anton Raphael Mengs to paint The Triumph of Trajan on the ceiling of the banquet hall of the Royal Palace of Madridconsidered among the best works of this artist.